rticommunity/idl4-enterprise-architect/README.md

 Please use the [RTI Community forums](http://community.rti.com) to discuss the plugin and provide feedback.

-## How to Install the IDL 4 Sparx Enterprise Architect Extension
+## Installing the IDL 4 Sparx Enterprise Architect Extension
 To install the extension.
 You may download an installer with the latest release from here: https://github.com/rticommunity/idl4-enterprise-architect/releases